-- Lie in bed on either side?
-On my involved hip? - Lie in bed without using a pillow between my legs?
-If not, how long do I need to keep using the pillow? - Stop wearing TED socks?
-If not, how long do I need to keep wearing them? - Take a bath? - Start walking with a cane?
+- Stop wearing TED socks?
+If not, how long do I need to keep wearing them? - Take a bath?
+(Sit in the tub.) - Start walking with a cane?
 If not, when do you think I can start walking with a cane? - Drive a car?
 If not, when will I be able to drive? - Increase my leisure activities?
-(Traveling, golfing, dancing?) - Other questions.
-(Use space below to list any additional questions you may have.)
+(Traveling, golfing, dancing) - Can I ever kneel on my new knee? - Other questions (Use the space below to list any additional questions you may have.)